Pregnancy care for women who are overweight or obese

 Overweight while pregnant: what are the risks?

 Pregnancy is sometimes thought of as a ‘test’ for future health.
-Obesity outside of pregnancy increases the risk of several medical conditions including diabetes (high blood sugar levels) and heart disease, and similarly obese women are more at risk of developing gestational diabetes and high blood pressure in pregnancy.
+Obesity outside of pregnancy increases the risk of several medical conditions including diabetes (high blood sugar levels) and heart disease.
 All women who develop gestational diabetes or high blood pressure irrespective of their weight are more likely to develop these medical conditions in later life.